 - Sin is choosing a value system to motivate our actions that is not God's value system.
 (See also)

 - Death is separation or breaking of relationship.

 Life, death, substitutes and blood

 To understand the spiritual significance of blood, it is important first to understand the historical significance of blood in two areas: the Jewish passover and the sacrificial systems.
 This gives us substantially a legal model for understanding sin.

 I came across an interesting article about the ethics of atheists.
 (It is long!; about 10 pages.)
 Sam Harris, Daniel Dennett, Richard Dawkins, and Christopher Hitchens have apparently become known as the "New Atheists".

 These four are extremely, vocally critical of religion.
-By their perspective, most people are (moderately) religious, and hold tightly to religious beliefs not based out of reason.
-Militant religious individuals having the same general beliefs are condoned by these moderates.
+In their perspective, most people are religious (at least moderately).
+These hold tightly to religious beliefs not based out of reason.
+Militant religious individuals having the same general beliefs as these moderates are condoned by them.
 Because of this, radical militants are able to bring atrocities on the world.
 These guys' opinion then is that religion is responsible for the majority of conflict in our world.